AndrewAnnex/SpiceyPy/docs/exampleone.rst

 Cassini Position Example
 ========================

-Below is an example that uses spiceypy to plot the position of the Cassini spacecraft relative to the barycenter of Saturn.
+Below is an interactive example that uses spiceypy to plot the position of the Cassini spacecraft relative to the barycenter of Saturn.

 .. py-editor::